czbiohub-sf/lfm-data-utilities/lfm_data_utilities/malaria-labelling/strategy.md

 ## Specifics

 See [scripts.md](https://github.com/czbiohub/lfm-data-utilities/blob/main/lfm_data_utilities/malaria-labelling/scripts.md) for information on the organization of data into folders.
 This section will discuss some specifics about how those folders should change over time.

+### Machine labels vs. Human labels

+Generated machine labels should be "beside" the images, as discussed in `scripts.md`.
+For now, human generated labels are in `/hpc/projects/flexo/MicroscopyData/Bioengineering/LFM_scope/biohub-labels`.
+The reason is that we won't always label every image in a run, since variation across runs is more important.
+Several fragmented folders of labels for the same set of images is better suited in one location, and we can keep track of the label paths via the spreadsheet and by the names of the label directories.
+For training, we use [dataset description files](https://github.com/czbiohub/yogo/blob/main/docs/dataset_description.md) to tell YOGO where labels and corresponding images are[^1].

+### Footnotes

+[^1]: YOGO finds images to train on via the *labels*.
+So if you tell it that a folder of labels matches a folder of images, it will find the corresponding image for each label, instead of the corresponding label for each image.
+This lets you have multiple folders of labels corresponding to the same folder of images, useful for several fragmented folders of labels.